AbhijitBiradar/HTTP-Status-Codes/README.md

 A 408 Request Timeout error status code means that the server did not receive a request from the client in a specified amount of time.
 A delayed request from the client can be due for a variety of reasons, such as a slow or broken connection.
 Once that time has passed, the 408 Request Timeout status is sent by the server and the user/client can resend the request again.
 For more information on the 408 Request Timeout error code, see RFC7231, Section 6.5.7

+408 Request timeout, this code means a request took too long to process.
+It also could indicate the request didn't make it through to the server.
+Sometimes, internet problems can interrupt the process, but the user can try again.

 ### HTTP Status 409 : “Conflict.”